robertreppel/chatgpt-plugin-plantuml/README.md

  2. Install Java.
 To check if you have it already: ```java --version``` Java is needed to generate .png images from PlantUML.
  3. Download the plantuml.jar: ```wget "https://sourceforge.net/projects/plantuml/files/plantuml.jar/download" -O plantuml.jar```
  4. Run ```python main.py```
+ 5. Follow the instructions in the [OpenAI Plugin documentation](https://platform.openai.com/docs/plugins/getting-started/running-a-plugin) on how to use a plugin running on localhost.

  ### Test the API